Last Updated: August 7, 2026

 Vaping

 Vapes remain a risk area for travelers because many people assume informal use means legal clarity.
 It does not.
 Do not rely on what other tourists seem to be doing.
-For a broader overview of Thai laws that frequently catch foreigners off guard, this guide on what foreigners need to know about Thai laws is useful background reading.
+For a broader overview of Thai laws that frequently catch foreigners off guard, this guide on what foreigners need to know about Thai laws is useful background reading before any trip.

 Monarchy and respectful conduct

-Thailand’s laws and social expectations around the monarchy are serious.
+Thailand’s laws and social expectations around the monarchy are serious and consistently enforced.
 Tourists do not need to feel anxious, but they should stay respectful online and offline and avoid thoughtless joking or provocation.
-The same Thai laws guide is worth reading before your trip if you want a clearer sense of where foreigners sometimes misread the local context.
+The same Thai laws guide is worth reading before your trip.
+Lese-majesty laws apply to foreigners as well as Thai nationals.

 Dress appropriately when visiting temples, behave calmly in sacred spaces, and treat local customs as part of the travel experience rather than a nuisance.
-In practical terms, respectful travelers usually find Thailand extremely welcoming.
+In practical terms, respectful travelers usually find that Thailand’s safety rating experience improves markedly when they engage with the culture rather than around it.
+This is especially relevant on Off Path routes where communities are less accustomed to tourism.

 Medication